Selling your home

 Step 8 - The offer

 Once the allocation period has completed an offer will be made to the applicant with the highest priority within two weeks of the viewing date.
-Once accepted, the successful purchaser is required to pay a non-refundable fee of £250 to reserve the property.
+Once accepted, the successful purchaser is required to pay a non-refundable fee to reserve the property.

 We will issue a memorandum of sales (MOS) and you and the purchaser are then required to give a formal instruction to your own solicitors.